 This topic explains the use of the Make Deposit form.
 You will lean how to make deposits for your Undeposited Funds account.
-This subject may seem a little complicated at first, but it really is not so bad.
 Please read the helpful Tips section at the bottom of this page.

 This form makes it easy to quickly deposit customer payments that Total Office Manager has been holding in your Undeposited Funds account.